PARISH LIFE MINISTRIES

 Funeral Masses

-This ministry provides Lectors and Eucharistic Ministers at funeral Masses as a service to the newly bereaved.
-Members must be trained as Lectors and Eucharistic Ministers and must be available on short notice during the week as needed.
+This ministry provides Readers and Extraordinary Ministers of Holy Communion at funeral Masses as a service to the newly bereaved.
+Members must be trained as Readers and Extraordinary Ministers of Holy Communion and must be available on short notice during the week as needed.

 Contact: Linda Parks, (616)363-6885

-Eucharistic Ministers are a necessary and valued part of every Mass.
+Extraordinary Ministers of Holy Communion are a necessary and valued part of every Mass.
 It is also important to remember those that are unable to attend Mass due to hospitalization.
-Hospital Eucharistic Ministers are called upon one weekend per month to take communion to our parishioners who are in the hospital.
+Hospital Extraordinary Ministers of Holy Communion are called upon one weekend per month to take communion to our parishioners who are in the hospital.
 Prerequisites are simply that you be a confirmed adult or teen Catholic and that you perform your duties with common sense and reverence for the Sacrament.

 Contact: Linda Parks, (616)363-6885

-Lectors/Readers are entrusted with the task of making the Word of God come alive by proclaiming it in such a way that the congregation hears Him speaking to them.
+Readers are entrusted with the task of making the Word of God come alive by proclaiming it in such a way that the congregation hears Him speaking to them.
 With practice, we are able to fulfill our task and make the Liturgy more meaningful for all.
-Requirements are a good speaking voice and a willingness to stand up in front of the congregation to proclaim the Good News.
+Those who are designated to server as readers shall be Roman Catholics who are fully initiated (through Baptism, Confirmation and Eucharist), are in good standing with the Church, embody a mature Christian lifestyle and can proclaim the Scriptures with faith and skill.
+As a rule, readers are to be at least 16 years old.
 Training includes articulation, phrasing, voice projection and microphone use.
-Each lector receives a manual of the readings for the year, with meditations and appropriate suggestions for effective proclaiming.
-Lectors are assigned on a rotating basis at the Mass which is preferred.
-Adults and teenagers are welcome to participate.
+Each reader receives a manual of the readings for the year, with meditations and appropriate suggestions for effective proclaiming.
+Readers are assigned on a rotating basis at the Mass which is preferred.

 This ministry is looking for dedicated people to lead and pray the Rosary before the 8:30 a.m.
 Mass each Sunday morning.
 We begin at 8:05 a.m. and conclude at 8:25 a.m.
 No training is required.
 We pray the mysteries according to the seasons — during Advent we pray the Joyful Mysteries, during Lent we pray the Sorrowful Mysteries, and for the remainder of the year we pray the Glorious Mysteries.